-(in thousands)

-For the year ended December 31, 2021 2020 2019

-Mineral income \$54,487 \$33,993 \$53,638

-Business services income 7,431 11,425 22,441

-Loan prepayment and fee income 62,979 141,487 26,390

-Other non-interest income, net 20,651 3,183 (5,284)

-Total \$145,548 \$190,088 \$97,185
+For the year ended December 31, 2022 2021 2020 Mineral income \$89,636 \$54,487 \$33,993 Business services income 7,583 7,431 11,425 Loan prepayment and fee income 18,871 62,979 141,487 Other non-interest (loss) income, net (1,072) 20,651 3,183 Total \$115,018 \$145,548 \$190,088

 Loan prepayment and fee income reflects prepayment and conversion fees recognized as a result of conversion activity, primarily related to funding our wholesale lending.
 The majority of our loan prepayment and fee income is recorded when District Association retail loans financed through our wholesale loan volume prepay or convert, and the District Association is assessed a wholesale fee.
-Decreasing interest rates during 2020 helped stimulate prepayment and conversion activity and was the primary driver of the decrease in related fee income in 2021 compared to the prior year.
-While well below 2020 levels, fee income was still elevated in 2021 compared to historical averages.
+The decline in interest rates in 2020 resulted in significant wholesale fees as District Association retail loans prepaid or converted.
+Interest rates remained lower at the beginning of 2021, keeping this activity and related wholesale fees elevated compared to historical averages.
+As interest rates increased in the latter part of 2021 and more rapidly in 2022, prepayment and conversion activity slowed, returning prepayment and fee income closer to historical averages.